-The Center’s Child Welfare Advocacy Project provides quality legal representation for abused and neglected children.
+The Center’s Child Welfare Project provides quality legal representation of children about whom the Department of Children and Families has made claims of neglect or abuse.
 Our attorneys build a relationship with each child we represent to assure that the child’s voice is heard.
 We need to know what children need so we can help them feel secure.
 We closely monitor the child’s progress to ensure that necessary supports are in place, seeking court intervention when necessary.
-The Center takes a holistic view of the unique needs of each child, providing advocacy for special education, health and mental health services, as needed.
+CCA takes a holistic view of the unique needs of each child, providing advocacy for special education, health, and mental health services, as needed.

 Leo feels alone.
-His father is gone and his mother often does not have the capacity to devote the time and attention a young boy needs.
+His mother often cannot devote the time and attention a young boy needs.
 He is bullied at school and he cries a lot.
 He is often not clean and his classmates tease him.

 Despite his young age, Leo has been hospitalized for depression and mental health issues.

-The Center for Children’s Advocacy was appointed by the court to represent Leo when the Department of Children and Families received a report of neglect from Leo’s school.
-Recently, Leo was hospitalized again for suicidal thoughts.
-He was about to be discharged and sent home without any support services in place.
+Center for Children’s Advocacy was appointed by the court to represent Leo when DCF received a report of neglect from Leo’s school.
+Recently, Leo was hospitalized for suicidal thoughts.
+He was about to be sent home without any support in place.
 How would Leo’s depression progress?
-Who would work with him and talk with him and care for him?
+Who would work with him and care for him?
 How would he get to school and who would look out for him when he got there?
-Who could communicate with Leo’s mother to help her understand his needs?
+Who could help Leo’s mother understand his needs?

-CCA intervened, placing an emergency call to administrators at one of Connecticut’s outpatient mental health agencies.
-We are fortunate to have relationships with agencies that provide services for very vulnerable children, and were able to secure community-based therapy and intervention for the family.
-We called the Department of Children and Families to ask their help so Leo’s mother could secure a bus pass to make it easier for him to get to school.
+CCA placed an emergency call to an outpatient mental health agency.
+We are fortunate to have relationships with agencies that provide services for very vulnerable children and were able to secure community-based therapy and intervention for the family.
+We called DCF to ask for their help so Leo’s mother could secure a bus pass to make it easier for him to get to school.
 When they turned us down, we got a court order to secure the pass.

 The issues Leo faces are not unique.
-There’s a shortage of outpatient mental health clinicians and it can be difficult to get therapeutic support services.
-We are working with the Department of Children and Families to emphasize the need for attention to issues that are critical to the well-being of Connecticut’s poorest and most vulnerable children.
+There is a shortage of outpatient mental health clinicians and it can be difficult to get therapeutic services.
+CCA is working with DCF to emphasize the need for attention to issues that are critical to the well-being of Connecticut’s poorest and most vulnerable children.

-Challenged by developmental delays, neurological problems and constant anxiety, Elena grew up in foster homes and group homes all over Connecticut.
+Challenged by developmental delays, neurological problems, and constant anxiety, Elena grew up in foster homes and group homes all over Connecticut.
 When one living situation didn’t work out, the state moved her to another.
-Elena never had a family her own.
+Elena never had a family of her own.

-We worked with Elena to get support from DCF through their young adult program.
-We helped create a plan that addresses Elena’s needs: continuing education, job skills training, housing, mental health services and community support.
+We worked with Elena to get support from DCF through their young adult program and helped create a plan that addresses Elena’s needs: continuing education, job skills training, housing, mental health services, and community support.
 As a result of CCA intervention, Elena finished high school and has a mentor who is monitoring her progress.
 Living in a supervised apartment, Elena is enrolled in a culinary arts program for young adults with learning disabilities, working toward a job in the food service industry.
 She is determined to become an independent, self-sufficient adult.

-Here’s what she wrote in a recent email to the Center: “You gave me hope to believe I can succeed no matter how difficult things are around me.
+Here’s what she wrote in an email to the Center: “You gave me hope to believe I can succeed no matter how difficult things are around me.
 Thank you for always being in my life.
 Your caring makes me stronger.” – Elena